jamfwright/CIS-benchmark-customizer/README.md

 ## Usage
 Start by creating your exclusion list and saving it in a text file.
 This is done most easily with copy/paste.
 Start by opening the bencmark file, such as:  CIS_CentOS_Linux_7_Benchmark_v2.1.0-xccdf.xml

 Then, scroll down past the 'Notice' text, until you reach the listing of tests.
-It will look like this:
+It will look like something like this:

 ```
       <select idref="xccdf_org.cisecurity.benchmarks_rule_1.1.1.1_Ensure_mounting_of_cramfs_filesystems_is_disabled" selected="true"/>